What Are Letters of Support, Commitment, and Memoranda of Agreement?

-If the person or organization would prefer to write its own letter of support, give him vital information to make it easier to write a great recommendation.
+If the person or organization would prefer to write their own letter of support, give them vital information to make it easier to write a great recommendation.
 Examples of helpful information might include:

 - A summary of the project the grant will fund.

 - How the project meshes with the interests of the funder, such as the foundation you've approached.